-When ice is safe, its very fun to play on and play leads to learning, discovery, and eventually in many cases science and kids becoming scientists as adults.
-An important part of the Fresh Eyes on Ice aims to spark interest in science through an ice and snow observation network where youth contribute to large scale, cutting edge climate change research, conduct their own investigations, and learn about physics, weather and climate, the environment, as well as collecting data, working with numbers, applying math, etc.―at the same time as helping us collect valuable data on ice and snow.
-We will be actively working with teachers, parents, and other educators on age-appropriate ice learning activities and plans.
+When ice is safe, it is very fun to play on and play leads to learning and discovery.
+Fresh Eyes on Ice aims to spark interest in science through an ice and snow observation network where youth contribute to large scale, cutting edge climate change research, conduct their own investigations, and learn about physics, weather and climate, and the environment.
+Youth get the opportunity to apply math skills to analyze data collected by themselves and their peers in communities across Alaska.
+We will be actively working with teachers, parents, and other educators on age-appropriate ice learning activities and lesson plans.
 We also very much welcome input from teachers, kids, and anyone interested in ice fun and learning.
-Below are some ice fun and learning resources we are beginning to compile and develop for Fresh Eyes on Ice into your classroom or youth group and learn more about our research on citizen science learning and engagement.
+Below are some ice science learning resources we are beginning to compile and develop for Fresh Eyes on Ice into your classroom or youth group and learn more about our research on citizen science learning and engagement.

 Activities, Media, and Lesson Plans for Learning about Ice